Tel-GPS/Ai_Project/README.md

 ## Quick Setup

-1. **Install Dependencies**: Ensure all dependencies are installed by running `pip install -r requirements.txt` (adjust based on your project's dependency management tool).
+1. **Install Dependencies**: Ensure all dependencies are installed by running `pip install -r requirements.txt`.
 2. **Running Tests**: To run tests, execute `pytest` in the root directory of our project (adjust based on your testing framework).

 ## Writing New Tests